Photos (©David Eisele 2020)

 The course of fire (CoF), Match Descriptions, and rules that we use are laid out in the National Service Conditions Championships Rulebook.
 Click the link and read the Sections 6.01 to 6.58 relating to PR.
 You should read this before participating in any events.

-Simply contact Precision@ontariorifleasso.wwwmi3-sr19.supercp.com to sign up for a match or practice and come on out, if you don’t a have a partner don’t worry there’s usually other singles you can be paired with.
+If you would like to participate contact Precision@ontariorifleassociation.ca to sign up for a match or practice.
+If you don’t have a partner don’t worry; there are usually other singles you can be paired with.
 Please see the kit section for strongly recommended gear to bring.

 - A centerfire rifle (308WIN or 6.5 Creedmoor are great starting calibers), a bipod, rear bag rest and a shooting mat are all that is needed to get started.